Astros vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 19 of the 34 games they were the moneyline favorite this season (55.9%).
+- The Astros have won 57.1% of the games this season when they were the moneyline favorite (20-15).

-- The Astros have a 73.3% chance to win this contest based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Astros have an implied win probability of 73.3%.

-- Houston has had an over/under set by oddsmakers 49 times, and have combined with opponents to go over the total in 23 of those games (23-25-1).
+- Houston has played in 50 games with a set over/under, and have combined with its opponents to go over the total 23 times (23-26-1).

-- The Astros have not covered a run line this season, going 0-3-0 against the spread.
+- The Astros have covered just 25% of their games this season, going 1-3-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.